Nick Fortes Preview, Player Props: Marlins vs. Mets

 - The Mets have the 19th-ranked team ERA among all league pitching staffs (4.36).

-- Mets pitchers combine to rank 13th in baseball in home runs allowed (185 total, 1.2 per game).
+- Mets pitchers combine to rank 13th in baseball in home runs given up (185 total, 1.2 per game).

-- Lucchesi (3-0) takes the mound for the Mets in his ninth start of the season.
-He's put together a 2.88 ERA in 40 2/3 innings pitched, with 29 strikeouts.

-- His last appearance was on Tuesday, Sept.
-19 against the Miami Marlins, when the lefty went 5 2/3 innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Tuesday, Sept.
+19, the lefty tossed 5 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.

-- The 30-year-old has put together a 2.88 ERA and 6.4 strikeouts per nine innings across eight games this season, while giving up a batting average of .245 to opposing hitters.
+- In eight games this season, the 30-year-old has put up an ERA of 2.88, with 6.4 strikeouts per nine innings.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.